-I recommend stashing an extra bottle of vitamins in your medicine cabinet.
+I recommend stashing an extra bottle or two of vitamins in your medicine cabinet.
 Make sure you rotate it; they don’t have much shelf life.
 Also, maintain a generous supply of all necessary medications (I keep a stash of Emergen-C in quart canning jars, as well as pain relievers and cold medicines), and mind the expiration dates on those as well.

 You can also go much further with food storage than what I’ve outlined here, but it gets progressively more difficult.
 If I was going to add only a single food to this plan, I’d put aside as much complete pancake mix (just add water) as you’ll go through every two years.
 Pour it in jars and keep it in the cupboard—no oven canning.
 (Oven canning isn’t a good choice for anything containing dried milk.)
 Real maple syrup is supposed to last forever.
 But you’ll also have to add a can of Crisco to your stores, and that only lasts a couple of years.